-To link the ASK CLI with your Amazon developer account and your AWS account, run the following command.
+To link the ASK CLI to your developer account, enter the following command.

-Grant permission to link your AWS profile to your ASK CLI skill.
+- To grant permission to link your AWS profile to your ASK CLI skill, select the checkbox.

-– Sign in to the AWS Key Management Service (KMS) as an IAM user.
+- Go to the AWS Key Management Service, and sign in as an IAM user.

-- Choose a symmetric access key.
-This is a single 256-bit secret encryption key), and then click Save and Continue.
+- Choose a symmetric access key (a single 256-bit secret encryption key), and then click Save and Continue.

-(Optional) Step 3: Install the ACDL syntax highlighter for VS Code
+Step 3: (Optional) Install the ASK Toolkit for VS Code

-Install the ASK Toolkit VS Code extension (version 2.10 or higher).
+To install the ASK Toolkit for VS Code

-– Open VS Code and click Code > Preferences > Extensions.
+Open VS Code, and then click Code > Preferences > Extensions.

-If you have trouble installing the ASK CLI, try the following suggestions.
+If you have trouble with ASK CLI installation, try the following suggestions.

-When I try to install the ASK CLI, I get an error similar to the following.
+When you try to install the ASK CLI, you get an error message similar to the following example.

 npm ERR! code ENOENT npm ERR! syscall rename npm ERR! path /Users/username/.nvm/versions/node/v17.4.0/lib/node_modules/.staging/ask-cli-e209bd51/node_modules/@babel/generator/node_modules/source-map npm ERR! dest /Users/username/.nvm/versions/node/v17.4.0/lib/node_modules/.staging/source-map-4818842b npm ERR! errno -2 npm ERR! enoent ENOENT: no such file or directory, rename '/Users/username/.nvm/versions/node/v17.4.0/lib/node_modules/.staging/ask-cli-e209bd51/node_modules/@babel/generator/node_modules/source-map' -> '/Users/username/.nvm/versions/node/v17.4.0/lib/node_modules/.staging/source-map-4818842b' npm ERR! enoent This is related to npm not being able to find a file. npm ERR! enoent npm ERR!
 A complete log of this run can be found in: npm ERR! /Users/username/.npm/_logs/2022-02-09T04_38_12_058Z-debug.log

-To make sure you have the latest npm package (version 8.5 or higher), run the following command.
+Make sure you have the latest npm package, which is version 8.5 or later.

-package-lockfrom your JSON file, run the following commands.
+package-lockfrom your JSON file, enter the following commands.

-To switch to the last working version of npm, run the following commands.
+To switch to the last functional version of npm, enter the following commands.

 Issue: AWS error message

-When I try to install the ASK CLI, I get an AWS error message, such as a notice that my account couldn't be linked.
+When you try to install the ASK CLI, you get an AWS error message, such as a notice that your account couldn't be linked.

-If you receive an AWS error message, log in to your AWS account to check your settings.
+If you receive an AWS error message, sign in to your AWS account, and check the configuration.

-- Make sure your skill is linked to an IAM user, not a root user.
+- Your skill is linked to an identity and access management (IAM) user, not a root user.

-- Make sure your access key ID and secret access key match the credentials you entered.
+- Your access key ID and secret access key match the credentials you entered.

 Issue: Other error message

-When I try to install the ASK CLI, I get an error not listed previously.
+When you try to install the ASK CLI, you receive an error message not listed in this document.